How to Handle Boating in Rough Seas and Nasty Weather

 - Turn on your VHF marine radio (check price on Amazon) and set it to international distress channel 16.

-- Prepare an anchor just in case you lose motor maneuverability near shallow water, rocks or otherwise dangerous shores.
+- Prepare an anchor and anchor lines and chain just in case you lose motor maneuverability near shallow water, rocks or otherwise dangerous shores.

 - Take out the bailer bucket (check price on Amazon) in case you have water breaching and spillage.